cloud-agnost/agnost-website/server/storage/storage.md

 ### Get storage details

 You can get the storage details by calling the `getStats` method.
-It returns the overall information about your **App** cloud storage, including the total number of buckets and files stored, total storage size in bytes and average, min and max file size in bytes.
+It returns summary information about your app version's cloud storage, including the total number of buckets and files stored, total storage size in bytes and average, min and max file size in bytes.